William Cameron McKay

 Educated by his step-grandfather, he was sent with his brothers to be educated in the Eastern United States in 1838.
+He trained at Fairfield Medical College in Fairfield, New York.
 At the age of 19 he was licensed to practice medicine.
+He received an honorary medical diploma from Willamette University College of Medicine in 1873.

+In 1871, Dr. McKay began a lawsuit to establish his American citizenship.
+In his ruling, Judge Matthew Deady wrote that McKay did not become a US citizen under the 14th Amendment's citizenship clause, because at birth, he had not been under the sole jurisdiction of United States, as the Oregon Country was then jointly held with Great Britain.
+In response the following year, Oregon Senator Henry Corbett introduced legislation, ultimately successful, to reverse the debility that Deady had imposed.
+This was the first birthright citizenship legislation in the United States after the passage of the 14th Amendment.

-He commanded a group of Warm Springs Indians that served as scouts for the U.S. Army in the Snake War a campaign against the Northern Paiute in 1866–1868.
+He commanded a group of Warm Springs Indians that served as scouts for the U.S. Army in the Snake War, a campaign against the Northern Paiute in 1866–1868.

 He was appointed on several occasions to serve as doctor at both the Warm Springs and Umatilla reservations.

-He died on January 2, 1893, aged 74, in Pendleton, Umatilla County, Oregon.
-He was buried in the Olney Cemetery in that city.
+He died in 1893, aged 74, in Pendleton, Oregon.